Rumeal Robinson: Post-playing career, criminal activity and conviction

 After his playing career was over, Robinson moved to Miami and attempted to become a property developer in his native Jamaica.
 He planned to build a 25,000 acre resort in his hometown called Harmony Cove.
 As part of his bid to attract investors, he persuaded his adoptive mother to take out a second mortgage on her house and lend it to Robinson as seed money.
 He promised to cover all the payments, and promised to give her $500,000 once the project was finished.

 However, his high living in the 1990s had all but destroyed his credit, and he was unable to find a bank willing to lend him any money.
 Through a friend, he was referred to Community State Bank in Ankeny, Iowa.
 The bank's senior loan officer, Brian Williams, approved a $377,000 bridge loan to Robinson's company, Megaladon Development—ostensibly to help with advertising and business plans.
 Robinson paid $100,000 of the loan back to Williams as a bribe to move the approval process forward.

 Over the next year and a half, Robinson received $1.2 million in loans from Community State Bank, all approved by Williams.
-However, he never paid the bank a single penny, and barely five percent of the money went toward developing Harmony Cove.
-The rest of it was used to buy expensive clothes, meals, motorcycles, jewelry, and other items.
+However, he never paid the bank back a single penny, and barely five percent of the money went toward developing Harmony Cove.
+The rest of it was used to buy expensive clothes, meals, motorcycles, jewelry, and other accoutrements of the high life.

 The fraud was uncovered when Williams tried to hide the bad loans by rolling the interest and penalties into the principal for a new loan.
 One of Williams' subordinates was alarmed enough to alert bank officials.
 Community State Bank fired Williams and sued Megaladon for nonpayment.
 In August 2006, Community State Bank won $535,000 in damages.
 During the proceedings, it emerged that Robinson hadn't paid taxes since his playing days.
-During depositions to ascertain his net worth, Robinson admitted he had no net worth, and lived on roughly $20 at a time.
-His only possessions were a change of pants.
+During depositions to ascertain his net worth, Robinson admitted he owned nothing of value, and lived on roughly $20 at a time.
+His only possession was a second pair of pants.